“How To Get Over Someone Who Broke Your Heart” – yourself included.

 I started to feel my feelings through writing.

-In the process of ridding my life of the cynical audience members that used to be around me, that cynical audience in my head became less and less influential until it dwindled down to an every-now-and-then nuisance that I could tell at any time to f*ck off (by staying on my white horse).
+In the process of ridding my life of the cynical audience members that used to surround me, the cynical audience in my head became less and less influential until it dwindled down to an every-now-and-then nuisance that I could tell at any time to f*ck off (by staying on my white horse).

 I was no longer afraid.